 Yards get contaminated with faeces, urine and fluid from the noses and mouths of cattle during periods of heavy use.
 They are also a confined point of entry for all stock.

 For most diseases, with the exception of foot and mouth disease, the risk of transmission by machinery at grazing is low, but machinery can be contaminated by saliva when licked by curious cattle.

-The main risk posed by lanes is cattle on the other side of the fences.
-Make sure your 2m buffer zones are in place between all groups of cattle, including along lanes and roadways.
+The main risk with lanes and roadways is cattle on the other side of the fences.

 Visitors, gumboots, dogs and vehicles are potential sources of many diseases and pests.